qiixiangg/aws-bedrock-prompt-optimization-workshop/02-best-practices/README.md

 Ready for Part 3 when you can:

-- [ ] Implement all 3 caching patterns with boto3 Converse API
+- [ ] Implement multi-checkpoint caching with boto3 Converse API
-- [ ] Calculate cache hit rate and cost-effectiveness
+- [ ] Separate static from dynamic content to prevent cache thrashing
-- [ ] Apply manual optimization techniques systematically
+- [ ] Calculate cache hit rate and debug common issues
-- [ ] Compare manual vs. automated optimization
+- [ ] Apply manual and automated optimization techniques
 - [ ] Choose appropriate model tier for tasks

 ---